jadc/tracker/content/day-4-v2.md

 "aHR0cHM6Ly9kYnJlZS5vcmcvdi9mODI1NjQ="
 ]
 ---
-Scrapped from *The Life of Pi'erre 4 Deluxe* before the track *Lovers Nightmare*
+This version contains a transition, hinting that it was scrapped from *The Life of Pi'erre 4 Deluxe* before the track *Lovers Nightmare*

 Purchased in a group buy